jondashkyle/spod/readme.md

 }
 ```

-i’m using this to create a psuedo-api of content which is hosted on github pages. i then made a seperate stateful app which loads the data.json and can pull in any assets based off the directory name.
+i’m using this to create a psuedo-api of content which is hosted on github pages. i then made a separate stateful app which loads the data.json and can pull in any assets based off the directory name.

 the idea is to separate the site and the content. with a simple enough taxonomy i can re-use this structure across versions of my personal site. pretty highly specific, but, yeah.

+somewhat related is [json feed](https://jsonfeed.org/version/1), although this follows a different formatting convention (perhaps this should be unified?)

 ## usage